 For the drilling completed in 2018, samples were sent to the following independent certified assay laboratories, AGAT Laboratories Ltd. (AGAT), based in Mississauga, Ontario; and ALS Ltd. (ALS), based in Sudbury, Ontario.
-For drilling completed in 2019 - 2022, all samples were sent to ALS in Sudbury.
+For drilling completed in 2019 and 2020, all samples were sent to ALS in Sudbury.

 Both labs, AGAT and ALS, have been assessed by the Standards Council of Canada (SCC), and conform to the requirements of ISO/IEC 17025:2005 General Requirements for the Competence of Testing and Calibration Laboratories standard; and ISO 9001:2015.
-The labs are recognized as an Accredited Testing Laboratory for a number of specific tests, including gold fire assaying.
+The labs are recognized as an Accredited Testing Laboratory for a number of specific tests, including gold fire assaying, that are listed on the SCC website (www.scc.ca).

-Sampling Preparation and Analysis
+Sample Preparation and Analysis